-This is when the shape is slightly rugby ball-shaped rather than truly spherical, so causing a refractive error.
-This is most commonly treated with corrective spectacles and contact lenses (in some cases, the latter may be the best way of improving sight).
-Surgery is also an option in the private sector.
+In this condition, the corneal shape is slightly rugby ball-shaped rather than truly spherical, causing a refractive error.
+It is most commonly treated with corrective spectacles and contact lenses (the latter may be the best way of improving sight).
+Surgery is also an option.

-The cornea can be affected by a number of systemically administered drugs, including gold (causing chrysiasis - deposition of gold deposits), and antimalarials and amiodarone - both of which give rise to vortex keratopathy characterised by whorl-like corneal deposits.
-Vortex keratopathy has also been seen associated with indometacin, tamoxifen use and clofazimine toxicity.
-Drug-induced keratopathy has been described in the use of certain oriental herbal medicines.
+The cornea can be affected by a number of systemically administered drugs, including gold (causing chrysiasis - deposition of gold deposits), antimalarials and amiodarone - both of which give rise to vortex keratopathy characterised by whorl-like corneal deposits.
+Vortex keratopathy has also been associated with indometacin, tamoxifen and clofazimine.
+Drug-induced keratopathy has been described in the use of some oriental herbal medicines.

 Thygeson's superficial punctate keratopathy

-This is a rare, idiopathic condition that usually arises in the younger population (from infant to age 24 years).
+This rare, idiopathic condition usually arises in the younger population (under 24 years).
 It is characterised by recurrent episodes of pain and foreign body sensation (± blurred vision, red eye, photophobia and tearing) and crumb-like, non-staining white opacities scattered over the corneal surface.
 It is usually bilateral but asymmetrical.
-It is managed with courses of topical steroids.
-Although the visual prognosis is good, patients have to be monitored for complications of treatment and, unfortunately, frequently return.
+It is managed with topical steroids.
+Although visual prognosis is good, patients have to be monitored for complications of treatment.

-- Wilson's disease - the Kayser-Fleischer ring is described in these patients: copper is deposited around the periphery of the cornea.
-It may only be visible by gonioscopy (a mirrored contact lens used to look at the angle between the iris and cornea) where it may be found to be variable in colour (eg brown, ruby red, bright green or yellow).
+- Wilson's disease - the Kayser-Fleischer ring occurs when copper is deposited around the periphery of the cornea.
+It may only be visible by gonioscopy, where it may be found to be variable in colour (eg, brown, red, green or yellow).

 Further reading & references